Faecal-oral (usually contaminated water): infection by ingestion of 4-nucleated cysts.

 10% world population are infected (rare in temperate climates)

-cyst is digested in gut releasing trophozoites (active parasites) which can colonise and invade colonic mucosa àcause cell lysis and ulcerationàtrophozoites may remain in the bowel or invade extra-intestinal tissues leaving ‘flask-shaped ulcers’àcysts pass in the stools of carriers indefinitely and are viable for up to 2 months.
+Cyst is digested in gut releasing trophozoites (active parasites) which can colonise and invade colonic mucosa and cause cell lysis and ulcerations.
+Trophozoites may remain in the bowel or invade extra-intestinal tissues leaving ‘flask-shaped ulcers’.
+Cysts pass in the stools of carriers indefinitely and are viable for up to 2 months.